-Ready or not, the summer swim season will begin in just a few short days.
+Summer swim season is in full swing.
+Practices started two weeks ago, and some teams have already had their first B meet of the season.
 Here at Reach For The Wall, the anticipation is killing us.
-We recently published our Summer League Spotlight for MCSL and judging from the reaction we got, the seasoned veterans and people new to swimming are just as excited as we are.
 We understand that the “swim geeks” know swimming inside and out.
 But the reality is, only a small percentage of swim families really understand how MCSL swimming is organized.
 The rest of us just show up when we are told.
-In an effort to make swimming more inclusive, we have put together a nuts and bolts synopsis of MCSL swimming (we will do the same for NVSL).
+In an effort to make the summer swim experience a little less mysterious, we have put together a nuts and bolts synopsis of MCSL swimming.
 We would encourage every team to share this with their team members – those new to the sport, as well as the old pros.
 We also welcome questions.
 If there is something you don’t understand or are dying to know, please post in the comments below!
 We will get the answers for you if we don’t know them ourselves.

 There are fifteen divisions in the MCSL rated from “A” Division through “O” Division.
 Teams are placed in divisions each year based on a computer swim-off using times from the previous season.
 That is, MCSL (i) creates one virtual team for each MCSL team based on the median times from all five of that team’s dual meets the prior year, and then (ii) runs a virtual meet between every virtual team (similar to how Reach for the Wall runs virtual meets).
 The team with 90 wins (meaning their virtual team beat every other virtual team in the league) is the top seed of Division A. The team with no wins is the lowest seed in Division 0 (excluding new teams to the league).